junxit/us-congress-bills-112/bill.md

     > - **(d)** *Limitations* A written statement submitted pursuant to subsection (a)(2), and additional information submitted pursuant to subsection (c), shall not be considered by the Office for any purpose other than to determine the proper meaning of a patent claim in a proceeding that is ordered or instituted pursuant to section 304, 314, or 324.
 If any such written statement or additional information is subject to an applicable protective order, it shall be redacted to exclude information that is subject to that order.
     > - **(e)** *Confidentiality* Upon the written request of the person citing prior art or written statements pursuant to subsection (a), that person’s identity shall be excluded from the patent file and kept confidential.

-  - **(2)** *Effective date* The amendment made by this subsection shall take effect 1 year18 months after the date of the enactment of this Act and shall apply to patents issued before, on, or after that effective date.
+  - **(2)** *Effective date* The amendment made by this subsection shall take effect 1 year after the date of the enactment of this Act and shall apply to patents issued before, on, or after that effective date.
 - **(h)** *Reexamination*
   - **(1)** *Determination by Director*
     - **(A)** *In general* Section 303(a) of title 35, United States Code, is amended by striking “section 301 of this title” and inserting “section 301 or 302”.
-    - **(B)** *Effective date* The amendment made by this paragraph shall take effect 1 year18 months after the date of the enactment of this Act and shall apply to patents issued before, on, or after that effective date.
+    - **(B)** *Effective date* The amendment made by this paragraph shall take effect 1 year after the date of the enactment of this Act and shall apply to patents issued before, on, or after that effective date.
   - **(2)** *Appeal*
     - **(A)** *In general* Section 306 of title 35, United States Code, is amended by striking “145” and inserting “144”.
     - **(B)** *Effective date* The amendment made by this paragraph shall take effect on the date of enactment of this Act and shall apply to appeals of reexaminations that are pending before the Board of Patent Appeals and Interferences or the Patent Trial and Appeal Board on or after the date of the enactment of this Act.